callstack/reassure/README.md

 Normally, the random changes should be below 5%.
 Results of 10% and more considered too high and mean that you should work on tweaking your machine stability.

-**Note**
-As a trick of last resort you can increase the `run` option, from the default value of 10 to 20, 50 or even 100, for all or some of your tests, based on the assumption that more test runs will even out measurement fluctuations.
+> **Note**: As a trick of last resort you can increase the `run` option, from the default value of 10 to 20, 50 or even 100, for all or some of your tests, based on the assumption that more test runs will even out measurement fluctuations.
 That will however make your tests run even longer than normally.

 You can refer to our example [GitHub workflow](https://github.com/callstack-internal/reassure/blob/main/.github/workflows/stability.yml).